IRS Issues Final Regs on Meals and Entertainment

 Now switch the scenario described above to a stadium luxury box where food is provided as part of the ticket cost.
 The cost of the food and beverages, which are not purchased separately from the game tickets, is not stated separately on the invoice.
 Thus, the cost of the food and beverages is an entertainment expenditure.
 The purchaser may not deduct the cost of the tickets or the food and beverages associated with the game tickets.

-However, if the venue breaks out the cost of the food and beverages and states this cost separately on the invoice, and if this cost reflects the venue's usual selling price for the food and beverages if purchased separately, the food and beverage cost is not an entertainment expenditure and thus may be deducted.
+However, if the venue breaks out the cost of the food and beverages and states this cost separately on the invoice, and if this cost reflects the venue's usual selling price for the food and beverages if purchased separately, the food and beverage cost is not an entertainment expenditure and thus may be deducted at the 50% rate.